pmatthen/MMPrep/README.md

 You will need two resources to complete the prep work.
 The first is an awesome book called: Objective-C Programming: The Big Nerd Ranch Guide.
-It is available at Amazon: http://www.amazon.com/Objective-C-Programming-Ranch-Guide-Guides/dp/0321706285
+It is available at Amazon: http://www.amazon.com/Objective-C-Programming-Ranch-Guide-Guides/dp/0321706285 (there is a newer edition, the second edition, but we are not yet using that, buy the first edition).

 The other resource is our complimentary license to lynda.com.
 It's a great site with hundreds of professional tutorials, and the videos by Simon Allardice are